What is a Charge Off? | Charge Off Meaning

 Can I remove a charge off from my credit report?

 Depending on your situation, you may be able to negotiate with your lender to remove the charge off from your credit report.
-Negotiating is worth a shot, as the worst that can happen is your lender will say no. Just realize that if you’re unable to successfully negotiate a charge off, you’ll have to wait seven years for it to fall off your report automatically.
+Negotiating about the charge off is worth a shot, as the worst that can happen is your lender will say no. Just realize that if you’re unable to successfully negotiate a charge off, you’ll have to wait seven years for it to fall off your report automatically.

 How to pay a charge off

-1. Figure out who owns the debt
+1. Figure out who owns the charge off

 Before you pay off a charge off, find out who owns it.
 It may be the original creditor or a third-party agency.